Frequently asked questions

 The overwhelming majority of shark species in Victoria are not aggressive under most circumstances.

-Great white sharks are considered the most significant threat.
-Bull sharks and tiger sharks are a threat, but aren't usually found in Victorian waters.
+Great white sharks are considered the most significant threat, followed by bull sharks and tiger sharks.

 Bronze whaler sharks are also considered a medium threat in Victoria due to their size, but there is only one confirmed record in Australia of a bronze whaler attack causing death.